BrenPatF/Sandbox/README.md

  * `ctx_nm`: context name
  * `put_lev`: put level for the context; if header/line is put, the minimum header/line put level is compared to this for writing the context value
- * `head_line_fg`: write for 'H' - header only, 'L' - line only, 'B' - both header and line
+ * `head_line_fg`: put for 'H' - header only, 'L' - line only, 'B' - both header and line

 An entry in the array should be added for each context desired.